NashTech-Labs/Role-and-RoleBinding-in-Kubernetes/README.md

 `kubectl create rolebinding bind-role -n testing --role my-role --serviceaccount=testing:test-account`

 You can write yaml file also [role-binding.yaml]

+ For more information about role binding type `kubectl create rolebinding -h`

 ### Check the Role Binding